matvop/FavIt/proposal.md

 1. Writing the Python module to record and store snapshots and combine into video. - primary focus until solved
 1. Provide user with ability to view recorded video.
 1. Build a database solution to store and retrieve video/images along with configuration settings.
-1. Develop a user interface using HTML, CSS, and JavaScript will follow once the above tasks have been completed.
+1. Develop a user interface using HTML, CSS, and JavaScript once the above tasks have been completed.